-I’d never skied until the age of 22.
+I’d never tried skiing until the age of 22.
 But when I met my future husband, I knew I had better give it a try or possibly face years of compromised vacation planning.
 Fortunately, I fell in love with skiing almost as deeply as I fell in love with him.

 1. Can you get to the ski resort on a non-stop flight or can you drive?
 This is my first criteria when planning a ski vacation with kids.
-You definitely want to minimize travel time and avoid potential problems such as flight delays and lost luggage with your carefully fitted ski boots inside!
+You definitely want to minimize travel time and avoid potential problems such as flight delays and lost luggage.

 4. Location, location, location.
 Do you want a resort town that offers a great apres-ski environment, restaurants, nightlife and shopping?
 Or is your family more likely to cook up some pasta and curl up in front of the fire?
 Do you want the option of skiing at different resorts nearby or is one resort enough to keep everyone interested?